How to Choose the Best Coding Bootcamp for You

 Evaluate the tuition, coding bootcamp quality, and proximity to potential employers to determine if it’s worth the extra miles.
 Take into account where you want to ultimately live and work—and any factors which might make you want to stay in your current location—to help you choose the right campus for you.

 3. Do Some Online Research

-Online reviews are a lifesaver when it comes to finding out if a program and its instructors are right for you.
+Online reviews are a lifesaver when it comes to finding the best coding bootcamp for you.
 Course Report and Switchup offer reviews and ratings specifically for bootcamp programs, but you can also visit sites like Yelp, Quora, and Google for more insights.